 As a local Green Party member, I have sought to hold our representatives to account and actively campaigned on local issues.
 In particular I have campaigned on those that affect the environment and the climate emergency declared by our council.
 I have also sought to improve our cycling network as part of the Stockport Walking and Cycling Group.

-At work I have always been a member of a union and for the last 12 years I have been a Workplace Representative, supporting my colleagues with their issues at work (grievances, disciplinary and redundancy).
+At work I was always a member of a union and for a long time I was a Workplace Representative, supporting my colleagues with their issues at work (grievances, disciplinary and redundancy).
 We need to reverse the tendency to demonise the Unions and remember that the rights that we are used to, such as holiday pay, sick pay, maternity pay, have all been won by unions in the past.
-The Green Party is supportive of the aims of Unions, and seeks to defend workers’ rights and ensure that workers are seen as an asset to society.
+The Green Party is supportive of the aims of Unions, and seeks to defend workers' rights and ensure that workers are seen as an asset to society.